-Generally speaking, the standard time limit for making a claim is three years, which means you have three years to issue your claim at Court.
+Generally speaking, the standard time limit for making a claim is three years.
+This means you have three years to issue your claim at court.
 This time limit usually applies from the date of the accident when you got injured.

 However, in some cases, the time limit will apply from the date you first became aware your injury or illness was due to someone else’s mistake or negligence.

 For example, you may not realise for a long time that your work-related illness was due to your employer’s failure to protect your health and safety.
 This is quite often the case with diseases caused by exposure to asbestos which may not develop until several decades afterwards.

 It is important to know that there are exceptions to the three-year time limit.
 If you are making a compensation claim on behalf of a child or, they choose to make the claim themselves as an adult for injuries sustained when they were a child, the deadline to issue the claim at Court is their 21st birthday.

 If you are making a claim for a loved one who lacks mental capacity and is unable to make decisions for themselves, there are no time limits.

 There are other occasions when the time limit is shorter than 3 years.
-For example, claims for injuries outside of the UK which vary depending on the country where the accident occurred.
+For example, claims for injuries outside of the UK vary depending on the country where the accident occurred.